ionic-team/ionic-site/content/docs/pro/deploy/plugin-api.md

 IonicCordova.deploy.init(config, success, failure)
 ```

 Initializes the plugin with an app ID and API host specified in js-land.
-Can be used to change these variables at runtime
+Can be used to change these variables at runtime and overwrite the channel which is checked on startup.

 ```js
 IonicCordova.deploy.check(success, failure)
 ```

-Check for updates from a specified channel, will change the saved channel from the install step
+Check for updates from a specified channel, will change the saved channel from the install step.

 ```js
 IonicCordova.deploy.download(success, failure)
 ```

-If an update is present, download it
+If an update is present, download it.

+The `success` callback is fired with both `true` for completion and a number for percentage progress updates.

 ```js
 IonicCordova.deploy.extract(success, failure)
 ```

 If an update has been downloaded, extract it and set the default redirect location for next app start.

+The `success` callback is fired with both `true` for completion and a number for percentage progress updates.

 ```js
 IonicCordova.deploy.redirect(success, failure)